 Beckett gave up three runs, four hits, walked three and fanned four over six-plus innings.
 It was just the third time in 12 starts that he's given up more than two runs.

 Cahill, coming off his worst consecutive starts of the season, gave up five runs on eight hits, striking out eight and walking one.
 He had given up a combined eight runs — seven earned — over 12 2-3 innings.

 NOTES: Francona said before the game that RHP Clay Buchholz's next start may be moved back few days because the pitcher was worried about how his back felt in Friday's start. ...
 Red Sox RHP John Lackey is scheduled to start the series finale on Sunday in his return from the 15-day DL after being sidelined with strained right elbow. ...
 Oakland manager Bob Geren had said before the game that RHP Guillermo Moscoso, who worked 2 1-3 innings of scoreless relief in Friday's loss, was still expected to start on Tuesday at Baltimore.
-That likely changed with his work Saturday. ...
+But after he said he'd have to rethink things. ...
 Boston SS Marco Scutaro, on the DL since May 8 with a strained left oblique, was expected to start a rehab stint with Triple-A Pawtucket on Saturday night againts Durham.
 The plan is for him to play short, second and DH over three games, in no particular order.
 "If he feels good, he'll join us in New York on Monday," Francona said. ...
-The game was originally scheduled for 7:10, but moved to 1:10 after an online fan vote earlier this week because the Bruins were playing Game 2 of the Stanley Cup finals on Saturday night. ...
+The game was originally scheduled for 7:10, but moved to 1:10 after soliciting fans opinions online earlier this week because the Bruins were playing Game 2 of the Stanley Cup finals on Saturday night. ...
 Matsui snapped a career-worst 0-for-19 slump with an 11th-inning single.